 As a conductor, composer and broadcaster, Boston native Steven Karidoyanes brings a wealth of musical experiences to the podium.

 This is Mr. Karidoyanes’ 25th season as Conductor and Music Director of the Plymouth Philharmonic Orchestra.
 Continually praised for the level of distinction to which he brings his ensembles, one reviewer said of the Beethoven Missa Solemnis performance he conducted, “Karidoyanes and his forces navigated it with absolute confidence, allowing the composer's unruly spirit to speak clearly through them.”
 (Boston Globe, November 7, 2011.)
-This is also his 14th season conducting the New England Conservatory Youth Symphony, leading concerts in Boston's most prestigious concert venues and in past concert tours of Italy, Greece, Costa Rica, Eastern Europe and Ireland.
-Since 2008, he is also a regular understudy conductor for The Boston Pops.
+This is also his 15th season conducting the New England Conservatory Youth Symphony, leading concerts in Boston's most prestigious concert venues and in past concert tours of Italy, Greece, Costa Rica, Eastern Europe, Ireland and Spain.
+Since 2008, he is also an understudy conductor for the Boston Pops Orchestra.
+He made his Boston Pops conducting debut in Symphony Hall in December 2016.

 Past international conducting engagements include Hungary’s Savaria Symphony Orchestra in Hainburg, Austria, the Prague Symphony Chamber Orchestra, Costa Rica’s National Music Institute Youth Symphony, and return engagements with the North Czech Philharmonic.
 In January 2016 he conducted a series of concerts with the Knoxville Symphony Orchestra.
 Mr. Karidoyanes has also guest conducted the Syracuse Symphony, Rochester Philharmonic, and orchestras in the Washington, D.C. region.
 Opera productions conducted include Cape Cod Opera’s Carmen, The Mikado by the Bostonian Opera & Concert Ensemble [a.k.a.
 “The Bostonians”] and Opera-by-the-Bay’s (MA) Die Fledermaus.